Netsilik: Language

-The missionaries introduced a system of written language called Qaniujaaqpait, based on syllabics, to the Netsilik in the 1920s.
+The missionaries introduced a system of written language called Inuktitut syllabics (Qaniujaaqpait), based on syllabics, to the Netsilik in the 1920s.
 Eastern Canadian Inuit, among them the Netsilik, were the only Inuit to adopt a syllabic system of writing.
 The Netsilik's spoken language is Natsilingmiutut.
-The Utkuhiksalingmiut, a Caribou Inuit band, speak a variant of it, Utkuhiksalik.
+It is a dialect of Inuvialuktun and the only one written in syllabics.
+The Utkuhiksalingmiut, a Kivallirmiut (Caribou Inuit) group speak a variant of it, Utkuhiksalik.

 Hunting and fishing

-The harsh Arctic environment that the Netsilik inhabited yielded little plant life, so the Netsilik had to rely on hunting to acquire most of the resources they needed to survive.
+The harsh Arctic environment that the Netsilik inhabited yielded little plant life, so they had to rely on hunting to acquire most of the resources they needed to survive.
 In the summer months, the Netsilik would hunt caribou on the tundra.
 The caribou provided food as well as the hides most commonly used for clothing, although polar bear skins were also used when caribou skin was unavailable.
 Caribou antlers were also extremely important, and the Netsilik made many implements from caribou antlers, including the breathing hole probe that was integral for seal hunting.
 In the winter months the Netsilik would migrate out onto the sea ice where they would fish and hunt seal.
 The Netsilik people used fish as another subsistence strategy when seal and caribou were not available.
 The Netsilik fished for Arctic char using a kakivak to impale fish through a hole in the ice.
 Any excess fish were stored in ice blocks and saved for a time when fishing and hunting were both unrewarding.
-Seals also provided the Netsilik with fat for their kudlik (soapstone lamps), which both lit and heated the igloos.
+Seals also provided the Netsilik with fat for their qulliq (soapstone lamps), which both lit and heated the igloos.
 This made the Netsilik, and most other Inuit, one of the few peoples to hunt for their heating fuel, rather than use wood.